$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Conclusion

-These results are highly relevant in light of the $S_8$ tension, which is sometimes considered to be a tension between early- and late-Universe measurements of $S_8$.
-This tension has been driven primarily by weak lensing surveys, which have typically preferred values lower than \textit{Planck}~\citep{Heymans_2013,Asgari_2021,Li_2023,Amon:2022,Secco_2022,Preston_2023,Li_2023_B,Dalal_2023,DES_KIDS}, only~\cite{Jee_2016} reported $S_8$ slightly higher than \textit{Planck}.
+Recent indications of dynamical dark energy (e.g.~\citealt{DESI_DR2_BAO_2025}) make a low-redshift measurement of $f\sigma_8$ particularly timely.
+Non-minimally coupled or Galileon dark energy models predict an enhanced $f\sigma_8$ at $z = 0$ relative to \ac{LCDM}~\citep{Wolf_2025}.
+Our results can therefore provide constraints on this class of models.
+Similarly, these results are highly relevant in light of the $S_8$ tension, which has been considered a tension between early- and late-Universe measurements of $S_8$.
+This tension has been driven primarily by weak lensing surveys, which have preferred values lower than \textit{Planck}~\citep{Heymans_2013,Asgari_2021,Li_2023,Amon:2022,Secco_2022,Preston_2023,Li_2023_B,Dalal_2023,DES_KIDS}; only~\citet{Jee_2016} reported $S_8$ slightly higher than \textit{Planck}.
 More recently, however, the Kilo-Degree Survey (KiDS) reported $S_8 = 0.815^{+0.016}_{-0.021}$~\citep{Wright_2025}, in good agreement with \textit{Planck}, attributing the shift to improved redshift estimation and calibration.
 By contrast, the Dark Energy Survey Year~3 recently reported $S_8 = 0.780 \pm 0.015$~\citep{Gomes_2025}, which remains in mild tension with \textit{Planck}.
-Peculiar velocity measurements of the growth rate have sometimes been interpreted as supporting the $S_8$ tension and further framing it as a discrepancy between early- and late-Universe constraints.
-In contrast, here we show that all state-of-the-art peculiar velocity samples---when analysed with a principled, self-consistent Bayesian hierarchical model---yield $S_8$ in excellent agreement with \textit{Planck}, rather than preferring significantly lower values.
-This demonstrates that peculiar velocities do not reinforce the early-late dichotomy but instead support concordance with the \ac{CMB}.
+We show that, when analysed with a Bayesian hierarchical model, the \ac{TFR} and \acp{SN} samples yield $S_8$ in agreement with \textit{Planck} rather than preferring lower values, motivating further scrutiny of \ac{FP}-specific systematics.
+Our peculiar velocity results therefore favour concordance with the \ac{CMB} rather than the early-versus-late dichotomy.